MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 | $XOR$          | `CNOT`                   |
 | $AND$          | `CCNOT` with an auxiliary qubit|

-### Example: Quantum operation to check if a number is a divisor
+### Create a quantum operation to check if a number is a divisor

 > [!IMPORTANT]
 > This tutorial factorizes a number using Grover's search algorithm as a didactic example to show how to translate a simple mathematical problem into a Grover's task.
 However, Grover's algorithm is **not** an efficient algorithm to solve the integer factorization problem.
 To explore a quantum algorithm that **does** solve the integer factorization problem faster than any classical algorithm, see the [**Shor's algorithm** sample](https://github.com/microsoft/Quantum/tree/main/samples/algorithms/integer-factorization).